 The difficulty of challenging, along with the interplay of markets and public funding, is an important element in how inequality is reproduced in cultural activity.
 A number of papers in this special issue underline the power of the commercial or policy logics underpinning cultural production, and how these compel cultural workers toward reproducing skewed forms of representation.
 This emerges in Milward, Widdop and Halpin’s paper which interrogates the disconnect between the powerful yet caricatured media discourse on Britpop, which narrated an ongoing ‘class-war’ between ‘North’ and ‘South’ strands of the scene, and the more heterogeneous reality of participants’ actual class origins.
-Here the authors use Social Network Analysis (SNA) to highlight the powerful role played by certain intermediaries, such as the journalist John Harris, in actively constructing these classed stereotypes, and how this in turn acted to fuel a sensationalist (and commercially profitable) narrative in the music press.
+Here the authors use Social Network Analysis (SNA) to highlight the powerful role played by certain intermediaries, such as the journalists John Harris and Simon Williams, in actively constructing these classed stereotypes, and how this in turn acted to fuel a sensationalist (and commercially profitable) narrative in the music press.
 Moreover, by applying a specific method, SNA, to a well reported and much discussed music scene, Milward et al are able to offer both a ‘sociological’ reading in terms of classed inequalities, as well as giving new insights.
-Notably their focus on particular individuals, such as Harris, returns to both the axis of complicity and resistance (despite the aestheticisation of class in much of the lyrics and representations of Briptop) and the epistemological effects of how cultural production, in this case a music scene, is organised.
+Notably their focus on particular individuals, such as Harris and Williams, returns to both the axis of complicity and resistance (despite the aestheticisation of class in much of the lyrics and representations of Briptop) and the epistemological effects of how cultural production, in this case a music scene, is organised.

 Continuing with these two themes, De Benedictis, Allen and Jensen’s paper examines the controversial genre of British Factual Welfare Television (FWT) that has emerged against a backdrop of post-crisis austerity.
 Departing from media scholarship which has examined these programmes as texts or though audience reception, their paper locates the programmes and their class politics within their industry context.
 They demonstrate how intensifying commercial logics and precarious labour conditions governing broadcasting push broadcasters, production companies and individual cultural workers towards making sensationalist and provocative content.
 De Benedictis et al argue that the profitability and popularity of these programmes is not only due to the low production and labour costs historically associated with reality television, but to the expanded opportunities for value accumulation they afford to a proliferation of media sites and agents including broadcasters, newspapers, and social media companies.
 Locating factual welfare television as a cultural form that intervenes into the social and shapes class relations, they argue that attending to the conditions of capitalist media production is essential to understanding the cultural politics of austerity and intensifying anti-welfare common sense.

 The pernicious logics of production, and the consequences for the complicity of cultural workers in reproducing inequality is nakedly illustrated by the senior TV industry personnel that feature heavily in De Benedicits et al’s paper.
-The authors locate this collusion partly in terms of a seeming unwillingness of senior TV personnel to interrogate how the privileged nature of the television workforce – at least within the higher echelons of the industry - may skew the representations they commission and produce.
+The authors locate this collusion partly in terms of a seeming unwillingness of senior TV personnel to interrogate critically how the privileged nature of the television workforce – at least within the higher echelons of the industry - may skew the representations they commission and produce.
 However, they also insist that the issue is only partially about the social composition of cultural workers themselves.
 Instead they stress that the commercial imperative of contemporary TV production, with its relentless search for ‘buzz’, acts to strongly ‘constrain and direct’ programme makers and undermine commitments to more progressive and empathetic representations of those experiencing poverty.
 Accordingly they emphasise the broader political economy of contemporary media in understanding why and how fundamentally inaccurate representations of poverty and welfare have proved so valuable and stubbornly persistent.